jack1981/AaaSDemo/README.md

 $ docker run -it -p 8888:8888  --ipc=host ufoym/deepo:all-py27-jupyter-cpu jupyter notebook --no-browser --ip=[host-ip] --allow-root --NotebookApp.token="demo" --notebook-dir='/root'
 ```
 **Note! don't close window or exit the shell , then the container will be terminated , if you want to quit the container and want to attach it back , you should Ctrl+p then Ctrl+q to leave container safely**

+## Keras python examaple
-## We will go though this Keras python example at Juptyer notebook , you can find it under /Python folder
+We will go though this Keras python example at Juptyer notebook , you can find it under /Python folder
 - mnist_cnn.py